sanjothebay/api_quiz_timer/README.md

 I really tried my best im having a hard time with JS and i did not want to copy or cheat by grabing someone`s code.
 This is work done by me and all me.
 I have been staying up very late and asked lost of questions.looking over the classes again.
 Going to the after Hours.
 IM just a slow learner.
 I have no expernce in coding and i have gotten very for from what i use too know.
 Overall the app game does work.
 Im happy and very disapinted as im having a hard time. i will not give up.
 I know im the dumbest one in the class but i will get there.
+I wanted to put some color in the backgroung and or pictures but i felt disapointed.